 Nature Communications, eISSN: 20411723, Published: 13 August 2014 Springer Science and Business Media LLC

 Genetically encoded fluorescent reporters of membrane potential promise to reveal aspects of neural function not detectable by other means.
-We present a palette of multicoloured brightly fluorescent genetically encoded voltage indicators with sensitivities from 8-13% ΔF/F per 100 mV, and half-maximal response times from 4-7 ms. A fluorescent protein is fused to an archaerhodopsin-derived voltage sensor.
+We present a palette of multi-colored brightly fluorescent genetically encoded voltage indicators with sensitivities from 8 – 13% ΔF/F per 100 mV, and half-maximal response times from 4 – 7 ms. A fluorescent protein is fused to an Archaerhodopsin-derived voltage sensor.
 Voltage-induced shifts in the absorption spectrum of the rhodopsin lead to voltage-dependent nonradiative quenching of the appended fluorescent protein.
-Through a library screen, we identify linkers and fluorescent protein combinations that report neuronal action potentials in cultured rat hippocampal neurons with a single-trial signal-to-noise ratio from 7 to 9 in a 1 kHz imaging bandwidth at modest illumination intensity.
-The freedom to choose a voltage indicator from an array of colours facilitates multicolour voltage imaging, as well as combination with other optical reporters and optogenetic actuators.
+Through a library screen, we identify linkers and fluorescent protein combinations which report neuronal action potentials in cultured rat hippocampal neurons with a single-trial signal-to-noise ratio from 7 to 9 in a 1 kHz imaging bandwidth at modest illumination intensity.
+The freedom to choose a voltage indicator from an array of colors facilitates multicolor voltage imaging, as well as combination with other optical reporters and optogenetic actuators.